genesiscloud/genesis-cloud-inference-articles/art04.md

 The program performs the following steps:

-* get argumets from the command line, set options with hardcoded values
+* get arguments from the command line, set options with hardcoded values
 * create an instance of the HTTP client object
 * query the Triton server using the client `ModelMetadata` method to obtain the model metadata
 * parse the model metadata using the `ParseJson` function